dmikushin/gpt-pdf-summarizer/README.md

 3. The summarized text will be displayed on the Streamlit app.
 You can also interact with the GPT AI to ask questions about the summarized content.

-## Contributing

-Please read `CONTRIBUTING.md` for details on our code of conduct, and the process for submitting pull requests to the project.

 ## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.
+This project is licensed under the MIT License - see the `LICENSE` file for details.